Max Hinsche: Back in Germany

 At the end of December 1934, Hinsche's residence permit expired.
 In February 1935, he went back to Germany, to his home town Radeberg.
 Back in Germany after 9 years, he was confronted with a country that bore all the marks of National Socialism.
 With the help of the government of Saxony, the Museum of Zoology Dresden bought a large part of the valuable and rare items of Hinsche's collection from Canada.
 In the goods inward inventory of the Museum of Zoology, there are lists of over 130 kinds of animals, trophies and skins of animals, documented by Hinsche, which were all preserved thanks to taxidermy.
 Many of those exhibits, including extremely valuable and rare species (birds mainly in pairs), survived the Second World War by relocating them to other places.
-They can still be seen in the Museum of Zoology, Dresden (Senckenberg Museum of Natural History Collection).
+They are currently stored in the Museum of Zoology, Dresden (Senckenberg Museum of Natural History Collection).

 Already in September 1935, Hinsche's longing for living in harmony with nature became more and more intense again.
 He also wanted to get away from the notorious Gauleiter and Reich Governor Martin Mutschmann, who wanted to use Hinsche and his popularity for questionable purposes.
 His retreat was the Saxon Switzerland, the frontier area of the Bohemian Switzerland.
 There, he went to Hinterdaubitz and the area around Reinhardtsdorf, where he worked as a manager of a hunting ground.

 Romania / Transylvania

-A year later, Hinsche got an offer from one of the heirs of the Kaufhaus Renner department store in Dresden to work as a manager of his hunting ground in the Carpathian Mountains / Transylvania.
+A year later, Hinsche got an offer from one of the heirs of the Kaufhaus Renner department store in Dresden to work as a manager of his hunting ground in the Carpathian Mountains in Transylvania.
 Hinsche started his new job in August 1936.
-That hunting ground in the Carpathians, south of Mühlbach (district Alba Iulia) between Surian-Mühlbacher Gebirge and Zibinsgebirge, extended over an area of about 300 square kilometers and up to altitudes of over 2,200 meters above sea level.
+That hunting ground in the Carpathians, south of Mühlbach (district Alba Iulia) between Surian-Mühlbacher Gebirge and Zibinsgebirge, extended over an area of about 300 square kilometres and up to altitudes of over 2,200 metres above sea level.
 He worked there for over a year.
 During that time, he traveled via Bucharest to the Black Sea and into the bird paradise of Dobrudscha.
-He succeeded in collecting rare bird skins, among them sea eagles (Haliaeetus albicilla), Eastern imperial eagles (Eastern imperial eagle), various kinds of vultures (Aegypiinae), giant bustards (Otis tarda), wood grouses (Tetrao urogallus) and others.
+He succeeded in collecting rare bird skins, among them white-tailed eagle (Haliaeetus albicilla), eastern imperial eagle (Aquila heliaca), various species of vulture (Aegypiinae), great bustard (Otis tarda), western capercaillie (Tetrao urogallus) and others.

 During the time in the Carpathians, he also worked on his manuscript for his book Kanada wirklich erlebt (Canada really experienced), which was first published in 1938.